VCGiordano/inventory-scanner/README.md

-# Bernie's Scanner v31 - Soft Keyboard Hide Attempt
+# Bernie's Scanner v33 - Idle Re-arm + Keyboard Hide

-Built from stable v30.
+Built from stable v31/v30 path.

-Only change:
+Changes:
+- Adds idle re-arm timer.
+- If idle for about 45 seconds, barcode field blurs then refocuses.
-- After scanner field focus, repeatedly attempts to hide Android soft keyboard.
+- Attempts to hide soft keyboard after re-arm/focus.

-Does NOT change:
-- barcode input architecture
+- Does not change barcode input architecture.
-- scanner logic
+- Keeps stable scanner behavior.
-- recent feed
-- full log
-- variant rendering

-Goal:
-- Keyboard may briefly appear then automatically disappear while preserving stable scanning.
+Purpose:
+- Fixes issue where scanner beeps but does not input after sitting idle.
+- Keyboard hide remains a best-effort bonus.